aiden2480/kanjithing/README.md

 - [ ] Use data from the KanjiAlive API to do pronuncation/sounds
 - [ ] Make CSS for buttons/inputs be consistent throughout the popup/settings/index pages
 - [ ] Fix overlap interaction with especially long word descriptions (同 kanji)
+- [ ] Change the browser icon when the extension is loaded locally to prevent confusion